 One of the reasons for this boils down to the definition of what a team is, ‘a number of persons heading to a common goal’.
 This feels somewhat less exciting and challenging than a ‘group of people delivering a result greater than the sum of their parts’.

-The first definition focuses on the team as a collaborative and jolly enterprise, the second is about results.
+The first definition focuses on the team as a collaborative enterprise, the second is about results.

 We believe organisations require resilient teams if they are to deliver the required synergy.
-They need:
+They need to have:

-- To have conflict within the team without people getting ‘bent out of shape’
+- Conflict within the team without people getting ‘bent out of shape’

 - Constant feedback to drive learning

-- To have a challenging culture without excessive or corrosive ‘banter’
+- A challenging culture without excessive or corrosive ‘banter’

 - Resilient people within them who understand ‘what it takes’ to deliver performance on a sustained basis

 Why not chat to us?
-Take our team resilience profile to see what gaps your team may have and we can help you fill those gaps to optimise performance.
+Take our Team Resilience Profile to see what gaps your team may have and let us help to fill those missing areas to optimise performance.